isaiahpettingill/wasm96/README.md

 The core supports decoding **encoded PNG bytes** on the host.
 Guests can draw PNGs directly via `image_png` or register them as keyed resources for repeated use (see “ABI notes: keyed resources (hashed strings)” above).

 ### SDK Parity
-Both Rust and Zig SDKs now implement the full set of core features, including all drawing primitives, audio playback, and input handling.
+Both Rust and Zig SDKs now implement the full set of core features, including all drawing primitives, audio playback, input handling, and 3D graphics.

 ### Triangle rasterization (host/core)
 Filled triangles are rasterized using a barycentric (edge-function) fill in the core.
 The implementation is winding-invariant (vertex order does not change filled results), deterministic, and clips to the framebuffer bounds.